ANI / MALAYA WORKS

 Aquilla Lee Black and Filipino, lover of arts and learning, based in Philadelphia.
 Growing up, Aquilla has had her struggles with identity and her connections to her roots as a Black person, as well as a Filipino.
 Aquilla is continuing in her journey to delve deeper into herself, always questioning what being Black and Filipino means to her, and seeing where these pieces intersect and meet as one.
 She recently graduated from Arcadia University in 2021 with a major in Criminal Justice, and double minors in Sociology and Studio Arts Foundations: Concentration in Ceramics.
 Although Aquilla is not a trained dancer, she has recently started taking dance classes regularly to satisfy her inner child’s dream of being a dancer.
 Aquilla currently works in the child welfare sector as a case manager, but is still making time for her various interests which include: dancing, ceramics, cooking, being active, traveling, fishing, being in nature, etc. Aquilla has always had a love for learning, challenging herself, and expressing herself through movement; and she hopes to continue to bring this energy to Ani/MalayaWorks and their future projects.

-My art trajectory has been to ensure that my first generation daughter does not fall into the traps of identity and cultural loss, that even raised in the US, she will know who she is and remains connected to our history and family.
-Now, I see my parenting in her own work as she dives into journalism, poetry writing and film; here she often chooses to highlight Filipino stories.
-This activism is my wish for many Filipino-Americans who often fall into the traps of the model minority stereotype, subscribing to the “don't rock the boat” stereotype, resulting to a suppression of voice and identity.
+My art trajectory has been to ensure that my first-generation daughter does not fall into the traps of identity and cultural loss, that even raised in the US, she will know who she is and remain connected to our history and family.
+Now, I see my parenting in her work as she dives into journalism, poetry writing, and film; she often highlights Filipino stories here.
+This activism, fueled by art, is my wish for many Filipino-Americans who usually fall into the traps of the model minority stereotype, subscribing to the 'don't rock the boat' stereotype, resulting in a suppression of voice and identity.

-Highlighting these perspectives through art can hopefully offer a new sense of care for the environment and culture...seeing nature as divine, as our animist ancestors did.
-Perhaps an authentic uncovering of truth, of self can be a communal journey for myself, my daughter, the Primx collective and the community and audiences that follow us.
-That is my mission.
+By highlighting these perspectives through art, I hope to foster a new sense of care for the environment and culture—seeing nature as divine, as our animist ancestors did.
+This journey of authentic self-discovery is not mine alone, but a communal one that includes myself, my daughter, the Primx collective, the Arts & Culture Lab, and the community and audiences that follow us.
+Your involvement is integral to our mission.

 Tagong Yaman Testimonials